fresconews/guides/analytics.md

 - Always log object ids of atricles, stories, galleries, etc. when creating an event call along with the required key.
 - User Keys: `fresco_id`, `username`, `email`, `fullname`

-# Formatting and New Events
+# Formatting, New Events, and Branches

-All events should contain an event key, description, and list of attributes as seen below.
+- All events should contain an event key, description, and list of attributes as seen below.
 Feel free to copy and paste the markdown format to introduce a new event.
+If you'd like to raise a new event, please file an issue with the event included, following the markdown format.

-If you'd like to raise a new event, please file an issue with the event included following the markdown format
+- The `master` branch is what's currently present in our production iOS and Android builds.
+Everything being staged for the next version will be in the `dev` branch.

 # Screens